huyphamkaka200411-coder/readingtrail/replit.md

 ### Technical Implementations
 - **Backend Framework**: Flask (Python web framework).
-- **Database**: PostgreSQL with Flask-SQLAlchemy ORM for persistent storage of books, borrowing records, user data, reviews, achievements, and social interactions.
+- **Database**: PostgreSQL with Flask-SQLAlchemy ORM for persistent storage of books, borrowing records, user data, reviews, and social interactions.
 - **Session Management**: Flask sessions used for user state and temporary borrowing tracking.
 - **Architecture Pattern**: Refactored to a modular MVC (Model-View-Controller) pattern with separate files for models and controllers.
 - **Logging**: Python's built-in logging module.